-Do you feel like you're at your wit's end these days?
-Or worse, like you can't go on?
+Do you feel like you're at your wit's end these days with the seemingly unending Covid pandemic, assaults on our faith, and rampant upending of traditional cultural values?
+Or worse, sometimes you feel like you can't go on?
 There is a poignant paradox at work here: You might feel like you're all alone but you by no means are!

-Still, in this time of great uncertainty and topsy-turvy turbulence, many Catholics and other Christians, feel very much like they are going it alone.
+Still, in this time of great uncertainty and topsy-turvy turbulence, many Catholics, and other Christians, feel very much like they’re going it alone.
 It becomes all too easy these days to feel estranged from God, or even to question His very existence.
 As if to say “God where are you when I need you most?”